|Printed from the Mr. Lincoln and New York website, www.mrlincolnandnewyork.org|

 Belmont served both as a strategist and a fund-raiser for the campaign.
 According to biographer Black: "August worked some minor magic and recruited Democrats representing a wide spectrum of party opinion onto a Central Executive Campaign Committee.
 August supplemented the committee's fund-raising efforts by contributing additional money when and where needed: $500 for Ohio, $10,000 for Maine, and a rumored $15,000 for New Hampshire."24

-On Election Day, New York attorney George Templeton Strong stood for two hours in a line to vote: "A little before me was Belmont, whose vote was challenged on the ground that he had betted on the election.
+For two hours Election Day, New York attorney George Templeton Strong stood in a line to vote: "A little before me was Belmont, whose vote was challenged on the ground that he had betted on the election.
 The inspector rejected it unwillingly, and Belmont went off in a rage.
 Very few men would have been challenged on that ground, but this foreign money-dealer has made himself uncommonly odious, and the bystanders, mostly of the Union persuasion, chucked over his discomfiture..."25

 Belmont had a more lasting impact on thoroughbred horse races that Democratic political races.
 The final race in the "Triple Crown" is held at the Belmont racetrack in New York City.
 August Belmont's Long Island thoroughbred farm is now a New York State park.